techakashahead/debugging-olympics-month-1/submissions/priyanshu.md

 ## 🐞 Bug #1

 **Symptom I observed (what was visibly wrong):**
-> we can not tick and untic the task
+> we can not tick and untick teh task and doest know the remaining and completed task's count

 **Where the bug lived (file + line / function):**
 > i found the bug in line 39 in App.jsx  -> const task = tasks.find((t) => t.id === id)

 **Root cause (why it was happening — in your own words):**
->
+> it was happening because it doesn't use the id to find the task

 **The fix — before:**
 ```jsx